mrname/venison_plus_apache_for_centos/README.md

 venison_plus_apache_for_centos
 ==============================

-A modification of Venison that replaces php-fpm with Apache (for all you .htaccess fiends).
+A modification of Venison that adds Apache (for all you .htaccess fiends).
 It is an adaption of the Venison deploy script written by TJ Stein:

 https://github.com/tjstein/venison